mqtt-smarthome/mqtt-smarthome/Software.md

 #### Logic, Visualization, Logging

+* [homely](https://github.com/baol/homely) - Early alpha stage collection of Go bridges and wiring for MQTT.
+Telegram and Desktop notification, Geofencing, Simple wiring logic, Interface with Arduino, integration with Domoticz (rerouting Domoticz mqtt messages to more descriptive topics)
 * [logic4mqtt](https://github.com/owagner/logic4mqtt) - Logic and scripting engine for use with MQTT.
 Uses Java's general scripting interface, so scripts can be written in a multitude of languages like Javascript, Groovy etc.
 * [mqtt-scripts](https://github.com/hobbyquaker/mqtt-scripts) - Logic and scripting engine for use with MQTT.
 Node.js based, require command works as expected.
 * [influx4mqtt](https://github.com/hobbyquaker/influx4mqtt) - Insert incoming MQTT values into InfluxDB.